BS in Engineering

 The second goal in the mission statement is George Fox engineers will have a broad education.
 The BSE allows students who will be specializing in civil, computer, electrical, or mechanical engineering to take the same core engineering courses in the freshman and sophomore years.
 Additionally, the program brings students together from the different concentrations for an intensive design project in the senior year.
 This, along with an extensive liberal arts package, gives our engineers a broad education.

 The third element of our mission statement is that George Fox students will understand responsible service from a Christian worldview.
 As one step towards the fulfillment of this, the engineering faculty are currently assigning an influential Christian writing to be read and reflected upon each semester by all engineering faculty and students throughout the term.
 This exercise is being treated as an official component of every engineering course.
-The department has recently added to the curriculum a four-semester course sequence in Servant Engineering.
+The department has recently added to the curriculum a two-semester course sequence in Servant Engineering.
 The BSE allows us to incorporate such non-engineering components that are consistent with the University's broader mission.

 Because all of our engineering students take the same core courses freshman and sophomore years, those who are unsure about which of the four concentrations to pursue can take two years of courses and interact with professors of each engineering discipline before choosing a more specific career path.
 For some, this is an invaluable benefit of the BSE.